 Most of the press coverage of Washington's expanding tax base has focused on the $100,000 cap on the charitable deduction.
-That cap will reduce giving directly.
-That's the visible wound.
+That cap will reduce giving directly, and it's the part everyone can see.

 But the bigger damage to Washington nonprofits won't come from the cap.
 It will come as a second-order effect of the state's broader move toward income taxation: wealthy Washingtonians who change their domicile to escape the tax — and who, on the advice of their tax counsel, then stop giving to Washington charities to protect that domicile claim.